 Step 2 Change the Output Parameters

 Please set up the output settings before you try to download Spotify songs.
-Move to the "Settings" button in the upper right.
+Move to the "Settings" button in the lower left.
 In the pop-up window, you will see available output settings, including audio format, bit rate, sample rate and download path.
 Adjust the parameters according to your need before entering a conversion.

 To better organize the Spotify playlists, we can choose to export all songs in one playlist to one folder.
 Set "None" in the "Output Organized" setting.
 Then the songs you download in this batch will be stored in one folder on the local PC.